“The aspects of things that are most important to us are hidden because of their simplicity and familiarity.” – Ludwig Wittgenstein

 Nothing best describes the message of the man who gave us the concept of positioning and the 22 immutable laws of marketing than the Wittgenstein quote.

 For close to three decades now, Jack Trout has been at the helm of the marketing wheel.

 A contrarian in his approach, he is not your average rent-a-guru type.
 Ever since the first ‘Positioning’ article was published in ‘The Industrial Age’ magazine in the 70s, Trout’s counsel to the marketers has remained unchanged.
 In his new book, ‘In Search of the Obvious’, he continues his quest for marketing simplicity.

 I suspect that Trout will draw a lot of flak from ad agencies as he jumps all over them for being at the center of many ill-conceived marketing programs.
 Most marketing programs today, in his words, lack common sense and the sole emphasis seems to be on creativity and novelty, Trout notes.

-Trout also takes umbrage to the level of significance placed by marketers on the Internet and its off-shoots such as word-of-mouth and viral marketing.
-He particularly sounds upset at marketers for using Internet rather than traditional media to launch new brands.
-He underlines the role of Internet as that of a great enabler and advises executives to look at the Internet as a mere tool not as the ultimate wherewithal.
+Trout also takes umbrage to the level of significance placed by marketers on the Internet.
+He particularly sounds upset at marketers for using the Internet rather than traditional media to launch new brands.
+He underlines the role of the Internet as that of a great enabler and advises executives to look at the Internet as a mere tool, not as the ultimate wherewithal.

 Finally, I found ‘In Search of the Obvious’ a thoroughly refreshing read just like all the previous books of Trout.